Zygo/bees/docs/gotchas.md

 -------------

 * bees avoids the [slow backrefs kernel bug](btrfs-kernel.md) by measuring the time required to perform `LOGICAL_INO` operations.
-If an extent requires over 10 seconds to perform a `LOGICAL_INO` then bees blacklists the extent and avoids referencing it in future operations.
+  If an extent requires over 0.1 kernel CPU seconds to perform a `LOGICAL_INO` ioctl, then bees blacklists the extent and avoids referencing it in future operations.
 In most cases, fewer than 0.1% of extents in a filesystem must be avoided this way.
-This results in short write latency spikes of up to and a little over 10 seconds as btrfs will not allow writes to the filesystem while `LOGICAL_INO` is running.
-Generally the CPU spends most of the runtime of the `LOGICAL_INO` ioctl running the kernel, so on a single-core CPU the entire system can freeze up for a few seconds at a time.
+This results in short write latency spikes as btrfs will not allow writes to the filesystem while `LOGICAL_INO` is running.
+Generally the CPU spends most of the runtime of the `LOGICAL_INO` ioctl running the kernel, so on a single-core CPU the entire system can freeze up for a second during operations on toxic extents.

-* Load managers that send a `SIGSTOP` to the bees process to throttle CPU usage may affect the `LOGICAL_INO` timing mechanism, causing extents to be incorrectly labelled 'toxic'.
-This will cause a small reduction of dedupe hit rate.
-Slow and heavily loaded disks can trigger the same effect if `LOGICAL_INO` takes too long due to IO latency.

 * If a process holds a directory FD open, the subvol containing the directory cannot be deleted (`btrfs sub del` will start the deletion